Skip to main content

 Phone: +44 1234 930789

-Status: Operating (gastropub with accommodation)
+Status: Operating (gastropub with accommodation - Copper Birch Inns)

 Special Packages

 The pub focuses on dining and accommodation packages rather than paranormal themes.
 Offers romantic getaway packages, dining experiences, and event hosting.
 The beautiful village setting and high-quality restaurant make it popular for special occasions.
+While not marketed as a paranormal destination, the documented supernatural history adds an intriguing element for guests interested in the unexplained.

 Accessibility